 Charging time: Four hours is decent.
 Anything less than this is very good.

 Capacity: Two litres is good for a corded cylinder.
-A cordless Dyson will only give you 0.76L.
+Cordless cleaners have significantly less, meaning you have to take breaks to empty the bin more frequently.
+A cordless Dyson will only give you 0.76L of space.

 Suction: Manufacturers can be cagey about this and with good reason, as it’s hard to quantify.
 Cleaners with a long distance between the motor and the vacuum head use more power to create the same suction.
-Measurements will either be in W – Watts (not very accurate) or AW – Air Watts (better).
+Measurements will either be in W – Watts (not very accurate) or AW – Air Watts (better but still controversial).
 As a rough guide, a good cordless may have 100+ AW, a good upright 250+ and a good cylinder 300+.